jerishs8/snoop/README.en.md

 # Clone the repository
 $ git clone https://github.com/snooppr/snoop -b snoop_termux
 # (if the flash drive is FAT (not ext4), in this case,
-# clone the repository only to the Termux HOME directory)
+# clone the repository only to the Termux home directory)

 # Enter the Snoop working directory
 $ cd ~/snoop